 Why Avoid Solid Foods Until 6 Months?

 You may be tempted to give a morsel of food to your baby when you have your meals.
 However, if your baby is less than six months of age, this may not be a good idea.
 This is because no matter how eager or ready your baby may be, his digestive system may not be ready or prepared for the same.
 Your baby’s body will not be efficient enough to produce the apt amount of enzymes to digest starch in the food until he reaches six months of age.
-Also, bile salts and lipase, which aid in the digestion of fats, do not reach a maturing stage until 6 to 9 months of age.
-By 4 to six months of age, your baby will have an ‘open gut’.
+Also, bile salts and lipase, which aid in the digestion of fats, do not reach a maturing stage until six to nine months of age.
+By four to six months of age, your baby will have an ‘open gut’.
 This gut will allow the whole proteins to pass from the small intestine to the bloodstream.
 This will also aid the antibodies from the mother’s milk to enter into the bloodstream; however, if large molecules of food or other pathogens pass through it, it may lead to allergies or infections.

 When Does a Baby’s Digestive System Develop Fully?

-Tips to Care for Child’s Digestive Health
+Tips to Care for Your Child’s Digestive Health

 Colic, diarrhoea, spitting up, tummy pain, and other digestive problems are very common during the first few months after the birth of your child.
 But there is no need to worry as these are very common issues that most babies may face due to an immature digestive system.
 However, here we have some tips that may help you to take care of your baby’s digestive health.

 Breast milk is a boon for babies as it not only provides them with ample amount of nutrition, but it also helps in building antibodies.
-Therefore, you must breastfeed your baby until 6 months of age or longer.
+Therefore, you must breastfeed your baby until six months of age or longer.
 It has also been proved that babies who are exclusively breastfed are less likely to have digestive, respiratory, or other health complications.